ttricco/bankcraft/README.md

 ## Access

 BankCraft is currently under development.
-While open source, it is yet ready for public use.
+While open source, it is not yet ready for public use.
 BankCraft may only be used if explicit permission is given.